smithy-lang/smithy/docs/source/quickstart.rst

     structure GetCityInput {
         // "cityId" provides the identifier for the resource and
         // has to be marked as required.
-        @required
-        cityId: CityId
+        cityId: CityId!
     }

     structure GetCityOutput {
-        // "required" is used on output to indicate if the service
+        // Required is used on output to indicate if the service
         // will always provide a value for the member.
-        @required
-        name: String
+        name: String!

-        @required
-        coordinates: CityCoordinates
+        coordinates: CityCoordinates!
     }

     structure CityCoordinates {
-        @required
-        latitude: Float
+        latitude: Float!

-        @required
-        longitude: Float
+        longitude: Float!
     }

     // "error" is a trait that is used to specialize
     // a structure as an error.
     @error("client")
     structure NoSuchResource {
-        @required
-        resourceType: String
+        resourceType: String!
     }

 And define the operation used to "read" a ``Forecast``.